yashtotla/bert-qna-with-react-and-tfjs/README.md

 # BERT Powered QnA Webapp using Tensorflow JS and React

+Ran into some issues with tensorflow versions.
+Postponing this project indefinitely.

 ### What is BERT?
 1. A natural language model that uses transformers for a wide variety of tasks
 2. Works well for question answering, named entity recognition, and natural language inference